-After years of doing these exams, I realized something.
+After three decades of doing these exams, I realized something.
 Almost none of the victims had any physical injuries.
 Except for one particularly depressing case, a prostitute who had been beaten with a garden hose by her pimp, the victims I saw rarely had so much as a bruise or a scratch.

 Their injuries were psychological.
-That’s not to say that the injuries weren’t real; they were all too real, and can be as debilitating as any infection, broken bone, or malignancy.
+That’s not to say that the injuries weren’t real; psychological injuries are all too real, and they can be as debilitating as any infection, broken bone, or malignancy.
 In fact, they can be far worse, because many of the victims never completely recover, they are never restored to full health.
-And each of them would spend years trying to accept what was intellectually obvious to her, and to everyone, from the outset: it wasn’t her fault, there is nothing wrong about her, she isn’t damaged goods.
+And each of them will spend years trying to accept what was intellectually obvious to her, and to everyone, from the outset: it wasn’t her fault, there is nothing wrong with her, she isn’t damaged goods.

 But the victim will, nevertheless, accept the assertion of the rapist.
 She will feel that she is worthless, insignificant, even disposable.
 And at some level, she accepts his degradation of her, at some basic level, she agrees with him.
 Only after years of effort and counseling can she even begin to crawl out of that hole.

 Searching for Words

 Recently I was confronted by a rape case where there was nothing left to do but despair.
 It was a young teenager, a good student from a good family, who unfortunately lived in a poor neighborhood.
 The rape had taken place a week before.
 She had been afraid to tell her mother because of course, the victim blames herself.

-So it left me with nothing to do medically.
-I had never realized that the rape exam, as bad as it was, at least gave me something to do.
+So it left me with little to do medically.
+Before that, I had never realized that the rape exam, as bad as it was, at least gave me something to do.
 It allowed me to contribute a tiny mote of value to a very bad situation.

 But in this case, I was bewildered.
 I was left wondering what to say to a rape victim.
 It occurs to me that family and friends also ask themselves the same question.
 So I thought I would write this post.